 In 2008 she starred as the wife of the Nazi SS Commandant in the World War II tear-jerker The Boy in the Striped Pajamas.
 She even won a British Independent Film Award for Best Supporting Actress for this role.

 In 2009 she starred next to George Clooney in Up in the Air, being highly commended for her work by critics and colleagues.
 Co-writer and Director Jason Reitman said, “She’s a brilliant actress… I needed someone who could go toe-to-toe with George Clooney.
 And she was perfect”.
-She also received several nominations for this role including an Oscar nomination for Best Supporting Actress.
-Ever since, Vera and George have been great friends!
+She also received several nominations for this role, including an Oscar nomination for Best Supporting Actress.
+Ever since Vera and George have been great friends!

 In 2011 she made her directorial debut with Higher Ground, which featured her sister Taissa’s first acting role.
-It was also in 2011 that she landed a prominent role in big-budget sci-fi film Source Code.
+It was also in 2011 that she landed a prominent role in the big-budget sci-fi film Source Code.